 VM-20 Section 3.B.5.d

-For a policy issued at age x, on any valuation date t, the net premium reserve shall equal:
+For a policy issued at age x, at any duration t, the net premium reserve shall equal:

 mx+t ⦁ rx+t Where:

 mx+t = the actuarial present value of future benefits less the actuarial present value of future valuation net premiums and less the unamortized expense allowance for the policy, Ex+t.

+Guidance Note: For a non-integer value of t, Ex+t is obtained by taking the present value at duration t of Ex+T, where T is the next higher integer, i.e., entails discounting by valuation interest and survivorship for the fractional year between the valuation date and the next anniversary (T - t).

 VM-20 Section 3.B.6.c.ii

-The expense allowance Ex+t , shall be amortized as follows over the period for which premium are permitted to be paid:
+The expense allowance shall be amortized over the span of years in the secondary guarantee period during which premiums are permitted to be paid.
+Ex+t, the expense allowance balance as of the end of policy year t, shall be computed as follows :

-Ex+t= VNPR*ax+t:v-t| (x1+z1)/ax:v| + y2-5 ⦁ Cx+t For t < v
+Ex+t= VNPR⦁ ax+t:v-t| (x1+z1)/ax:v| + y2-5 ⦁ Cx+t for t < v

 = 0 for t ≥ v